UC-MACSS/persp-analysis/students/amos_tyler/observational-data_tyler.md

 Another risk is inaccessibility.
 The clearest case of this is the missing organizational attributes necessary to build profiles of organizational contributors.
 This data is present in government records, including tax filings.
 However, this data would be challenging to access due to privacy, confidentiality, and cost concerns (some access pathways are paid services).
 Comparable information will be collected by web scraping.
 Similarly, the Register of Electors is inaccessible without permission from Elections Canada.
 However, the author does not anticipate Elections Canada denying access to the Register (the data is already provided to political parties).
 Nevertheless, the core investigation of this study does not require access to the Register, and the study is thus insulated from inaccessibility risks.

 Data collected via the web scraper will likely be "dirty" - requiring substantial manipulation in order to extract relevant information.
-To mitigate this challenge, the web scraper will be targeted at business listings and government records such as YellowPages, and Canada Revenue Agency public filings for non-profits (CRA 2017).
+To mitigate this challenge, the web scraper will be targeted at business listings and government records such as YellowPages, and Canada Revenue Agency's public filings for non-profits (CRA 2017).
 The advantage of targeting the web scraper will be more predictable formatting and more authoritative data.
 This may sacrifice some completeness, but the time saved through this strategy is judged to outweigh the risk of incompleteness.

 ##### System Drift
 Fundraising behaviour and dynamics have drifted over the course of the study period.
 The most clear of these is the 2004 ban on organizational contributions.
 Contribution limits have also shifted as a result of successive regulatory changes.
 Furthermore, business and other organizations will have closed or merged.
 To some extent, these changes are anticipated and will be of interest (e.g, regulatory changes).
-Others present challenges (e.g., business closure), which will have to be investigated on a case-by-case basis.
+Others present challenges (e.g., business closure), which will have to be addressed on a case-by-case basis.

 ##### Sensitive
 The contributions records used in this study will contain some personal information such as postal code, name, and amounts donated.
-While this information is public, it is not readily accessible, thus the act of consolidating it is akin to a rigorous investigation of a particular individual or organization.
+While this information is public, it is not readily accessible, thus the act of consolidating it is akin to rigorous investigation of a particular individual or organization.
 The researcher will exercise discretion in communicating their findings by avoiding mentioning identifying characteristics when citing examples.

 ##Conclusion
 Starting from Elections Canada political contribution data, this study will build a more complete picture of patterns in political contributions in order to identify rule-skirting behaviours.
 Quantifying these behaviours will provide a baseline for further study and action on ethically questionable, but legal practices.
 Building on these findings, future research may include prediction or classification to improve detection of irregular contributions.